-The idea of writing your own Wedding Vows can be scary!
+The idea of writing your own wedding vows can be scary!
 They are such complicated words when we have to sum up all the love we have in just a few words.
 People are often worried about what they can say that would make their partner feel perfect.
 After all, not everyone is a brilliant writer who can go out of conventional ways to write something beautiful for their loved ones.
 But you know what? when you look at your bride walking down the aisle, the look on your face tells them everything they need to know.
 And when the bride sees the groom smiling and crying at the same time, it’s the most heartfelt moment of life.

 So, if you want to make your wedding ceremony is unique and perfect for you and write your vows smartly.
 If you have no idea where to start, then here are some ideas that would help you do it right.

-Tip 1: Read Someone Else’s Wedding Vows:
+Tip 1: Read Someone Else’s Wedding Vows

-Tip 2: Discuss Your Wedding Vows With Your Partner:
+Tip 2: Discuss Your Wedding Vows With Your Partner

-Tip 3: Highlight the Best Moments of Your Relationship:
+Tip 3: Highlight The Best Moments Of Your Relationship

-Tip 4: Think About the Most Unique Promises To Make In Your Wedding Vows:
+Tip 4: Think About The Most Unique Promises To Make In Your Wedding Vows

-This is your time to tell your bride/groom just how much they mean to you.
+Obviously, this is your time to tell your bride/groom just how much they mean to you.
 Make sure that you don’t forget a word, make sure that you write your own wedding vows down on a card.
 If you are worried that you won’t be able to read it then type it out so the vows are nice and clear.

-Tip 6: Try To Avoid Clichés:
+Tip 6: Try To Avoid Clichés

 Ok so let’s get this straight, you are writing your own wedding vows here, you want them to be personal to you.
 The last thing you want to do is pack your vows full of clichés.
 So, avoid writing something that would overpower the real things.
 Don’t just copy the vows from a movie or a website; keep it as real as possible.
 If you rely on the cliché phrases that you have read or heard, then you risk remembering your wedding for those lines.
 Write your own wedding vows in the most personal way possible and then your wedding film will keep those words for eternity.

-Tip 7: Be Candid, Original, and Prepared:
+Tip 7: Be Candid, Original, and Prepared

 If you want to make the ceremony perfect, it will be better if you come prepared.
 When you are writing your vows, it’s not time to be pretentious, obscure, or equivocal, you only need to be truthful.
 Say the truth about how you feel and tell your partner how important they are.